Alberta Schools are Leading the Green Energy Revolution!

 We know that every school board in Alberta and Canada supports environmental sustainability, and has already taken steps in this direction.
 We respect the fact that different boards work in different contexts, with different resources, and are all at different stages in their journey towards environmental sustainability.

-School board officials have told us of the strategic value in borrowing from cutting edge initiatives and policies from other jurisdictions, rather than reinventing the wheel.
+School board officials have told us of the value of learning from initiatives and policies from other jurisdictions, rather than reinventing the wheel.
 As a service to these officials, we offer the following resources.
-Please take a look – then contact us if you would like to add your important resources!

 ‘Outward facing’ programs and initiatives from Alberta and Canada.